KjellKod/va-doge/README.md

+[see original blog post from: https://sahillavingia.com/doge also as a PDF in the root in this repo]

 Tools I have written to do stuff more effectively at the VA.
 Code exists to make humans more efficient; not to replace them.
 All code leads to human review.
 Feedback appreciated!

 ## Org Charts